Hearing begins on fate of Missouri's lone abortion clinic

 Missouri would become the first state since 1974, the year after the Supreme Court's Roe v.
 Wade decision, without a functioning abortion clinic if the license revocation is allowed.
 The battle also comes as abortion rights supporters raise concerns that conservative-led states, including Missouri, are attempting to end abortion through tough new laws and tighter regulation.

-Planned Parenthood has been battling the Missouri Department of Health and Senior Services for months to try and keep open its St. Louis clinic.
+Planned Parenthood has been battling the Missouri Department of Health and Senior Services for months to try to keep open its St. Louis clinic.

 The state said concerns arose from inspections in March.
 Among the problems health department investigators cited were three "failed abortions" requiring additional surgeries and another that led to life-threatening complications for the mother.